 Ganga Mata: Goddess of the River

-The goddess Ganga Mata is often depicted riding on a crocodile.
-Sometimes Ganga Mata rides on a makara, an animal with the head of a crocodile and the tail of a dolphin.
-The crocodile represents the lower self or the reptilian mind over which Ganga has gained mastery.
+Each of the Hindu gods and goddesses have a vehicle that they ride, usually a real or imagined animal.
+The makara that the goddess Ganga Mata is often depicted riding is a mythological creature with the head of a crocodile and the tail of a dolphin.
+Some symbolism experts say that the makara represents the lower self or the reptilian mind over which Ganga Mata has gained mastery.

 Symbolism of the Ganges River